sineflow/ElasticsearchBundle/Resources/doc/search.md

 ## Searching in multiple types and indices

 It is convenient to search in a single index as shown above, but sometime you may wish to search in multiple indices.
-The finder service comes in play:
+In this case, you can use directly the Finder service:

 ```php
 $searchBody = [